 5. Visit Aldi

 This is one of my absolute FAVORITE saving tips!
 I love shopping at Aldi and find that when I do, I easily save $50 on every trip!
 There are still some items we can’t find at our store, so I do have to supplement at the grocery store.
 However, I get the majority of our items at Aldi now and it has a dramatic impact on our monthly budget.
-Read these posts: How to Shop at Aldi and Top Things You MUST Buy at Aldi to learn more!
+Read How to Shop at Aldi to learn more!

 Average monthly savings: $200